 Americans have healthy appetites and as a nation we often buy more food than we can eat.
-As we whittle down what is in the refrigerator, there is no way we can eat everything before it spoils and becomes inedible.
+As we whittle down what is in the refrigerator, there is no way to eat everything before it spoils and becomes inedible.
 When this happens, it goes in the trash and later rots in a landfill.
 Every year it is estimated that Americans waste $1,500 or more in food that either goes bad and gets thrown away.

 There is a better way to dispose of food waste.
 Municipal composting is helping to turn rotten fruits, vegetables, and yard waste into something useful.
-Several municipalities are turning to composting as a method of reducing strain on landfills, beautifying their cities, and creating a valuable resource that can be used to ease budget
+Several municipalities are turning to composting as a method of reducing strain on landfills, beautifying their cities, and creating a valuable resource that can be used to ease budget.

 Communities looking towards the future